ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch23.md

 Using the example of the spam email classifier from the previous section, the features of the email messages might remain the same, but *how* those features relate to whether an email is spam might change.
-This could be due to a new spamming strategy that wasnâ€™t present in the training data.
+This could be due to a new spamming strategy that wasn't present in the training data.
 Concept drift can be much harder to deal with than the other distribution shifts discussed so far since it requires continuous monitoring and potential model retraining.